Events & Media

 2026

-In-person event: Politics & Prose book launch with Cassandra Good, Connecticut Ave Location, Washington D.C.
+Politics & Prose event with Cassandra Good, Connecticut Ave Location, Washington D.C.

-Public lecture: “The Crown’s Silence: The Hidden History of the British Monarchy and Slavery in the Americas,” 2025 Elske v.P.
+“The Crown’s Silence: The Hidden History of the British Monarchy and Slavery in the Americas,” Elske v.P.
 Smith Distinguished Lecture, Virginia Commonwealth University, Richmond, VA.

 Public lecture: “The Crown’s Silence: The Hidden History of the British Monarchy and Slavery in the Americas,” Wilton House Museum, Richmond, VA.

-Remote lecture: “The Crown’s Silence: The Hidden History of the British Monarchy and Slavery in the Americas,” Meet VCU’s Authors, Humanities Research Center, Virginia Commonwealth University, Richmond, VA.
+Remote lecture: “The Crown’s Silence: The Hidden History of the British Monarchy and Slavery in the Americas,” Humanities Research Center, Virginia Commonwealth University, Richmond, VA.

 Public lecture: “The Crown’s Silence: The Hidden History of the British Monarchy and Slavery in the Americas,” The Library of Virginia, Richmond, VA.